rivy/ST-package-Modeline/README.md

-# Emacs-like Sublime Modeline
+# Modeline for Sublime Text

-Parse Emacs-like modelines, and set buffer-local settings for Sublime Text 2 and 3.
+Parse Emacs-like modelines, and set buffer-local settings for Sublime Text 2 and/or 3.

 ## Installing